19hours/sg-statutes/Acts/Civil Service College Act.md

 (6) The validity of any proceedings of the Board shall not be affected by any vacancy amongst its members or by any defect in the appointment of any member.

-(7) Subject to the provisions of this Act, the Board may regulate its own proceedings.
+(7) Subject to the provisions of this Act and the Public Sector (Governance) Act 2018, the Board may regulate its own proceedings.

-### Disclosure of interest by members

-10\.—(1) A member who is, directly or indirectly, interested in a transaction or project made, or proposed to be made, by the Board or any other matter which is before any meeting of the Board, shall disclose the nature of his interest at the first meeting of the Board at which he is present after the relevant facts have come to his knowledge.

-(2) A disclosure under subsection (1) shall be recorded in the minutes of the Board and, after the disclosure, that member —

-(a) shall not take part in any deliberation or discussion of, and shall not vote on any question with respect to, that contract or other matter; and

-(b) shall be disregarded for the purpose of constituting a quorum of the Board for such deliberation or discussion or vote, as the case may be.

-(3) No act or proceedings of the Board shall be questioned on the ground that a member has contravened this section.

-(4) For the purposes of this section, an interest of any spouse, parent, son or adopted son, or daughter or adopted daughter, of a member shall be treated as an interest of the member.
+[Act 5 of 2018 wef 01/04/2018]

+10\.
+[Repealed by Act 5 of 2018 wef 01/04/2018]

 ### Committees

 11\.—(1) The Board may, from time to time, appoint committees consisting of one or more persons (whether members or not) and define or vary the terms of reference of those committees.

-(2) Subject to the provisions of this Act and to the control of the Board, each committee appointed under this section may regulate its procedure in such manner as the committee thinks fit.
+(2) Subject to the provisions of this Act and the Public Sector (Governance) Act 2018 and to the control of the Board, each committee appointed under this section may regulate its procedure in such manner as the committee thinks fit.

+[Act 5 of 2018 wef 01/04/2018]

 ### Delegation of powers